- J.D., University of California, Berkeley School of Law

 - A.B., University of California, Berkeley

-Hurst Hannum, Professor of International Law, has taught courses on international human rights law, minority rights, public international law, international organizations, and nationalism and ethnicity.
+Hurst Hannum, Professor Emeritus of International Law, has taught courses on international human rights law, minority rights, public international law, international organizations, and nationalism and ethnicity.
 His focus is on human rights and its role in the international legal and political order, including, in particular, issues of self-determination, minority rights, and conflict resolution.

 His scholarly work has been complemented by service as consultant/advisor to a number of intergovernmental and nongovernmental organizations, including the U.N.
 High Commissioner for Human Rights and Department of Political Affairs.
 He has been counsel in complaints before European, Inter-American, and U.N. human rights bodies.
 Professor Hannum was most recently a senior research at the Bonavero Institute of Human Rights, University of Oxford, and he also has taught at the University of Hong Kong, Central European University (Budapest), Harvard, American University, Georgia, and Virginia.